hawkore/examples-spring-boot-mule4-kubernetes/README.md

-# Distributed computation with Mule 4 and Kubernetes
+# Distributed computation with Apache Ignite and Mule 4 on Kubernetes

 In this example, we are going to create a system to collect quizzes.
 We'll deploy it as a set of clustered micro-services on Kubernetes to ensure **high availability**,